Comparison

 Based on Google Trends over the past 5 years, Gumroad has consistently led in search interest worldwide compared to Lemon Squeezy and Polar.
 It’s been around longer and remains a well-known option among digital creators.

-As of December 2025, Gumroad holds a noticeable lead with a search score of 50, while Lemon Squeezy trails with a score of 2 and Polar at less than 1.
+As of March 2026, Gumroad holds a noticeable lead with a search score of 50, while Lemon Squeezy trails with a score of 2 and Polar at less than 1.

 That said, interest in both Polar and Lemon Squeezy has been gradually climbing, especially after Gumroad’s fee increases and the rise of new platforms targeting developers and indie makers.